Why is My Swimming Pool Pressure So High?

 Understanding Press & Properly Reading The Gauge

 The first step to assessing pool filter pressure is reading the gauge on the filter itself.
 This can be found on top of the pool filter and should read anywhere from 0 to 60 PSI.
 When you first install your pool or new filter system, it’s important to keep track of this number as it will be the guide as to what is a normal PSI for your pool when it is properly and efficiently running.
-For the most part, any number that reads 10 PSI over the original should be checked out.
+For the most part, you should pay attention to any number that reads 10 PSI over the original.
 However, since every pool requires unique and specific care, it’s best to check in with your local pool professionals if you’re unsure where to begin.

 When you read and identify your pool’s PSI number, a high number will tell you that water is not flowing properly or fast enough through your filter.
-This can lead to dirty or cloudy pool water since your pool’s water is not being effectively cleaned by the filter.
+This can lead to dirty or cloudy pool water.
 On the other hand, when it is too low, water is not getting to your filter in the first place.

 Proper Cleaning & Upkeep